wordofwarning/wordofwarning.org/current/2014-turn/index.md

 Box Office Tel: 0161 274 0600

 ####What people said about Turn 2013
+>*"Turn" is a new experience.
+Too many highlights to mention.
+Thank you WoW!*
+>*Great to see creative innovative new local work.
+Really good vibe.*
+>*Fantastic platform for artists.*
+>*Weird and wonderful — as always.*
 A 4* review of Turn 2013's first night is [here](http://www.thepublicreviews.com/turn-2013-contact-manchester/).
 A documentary about Tom Bowes Dance performing *Brute* in Turn 2013 is [here](http://vimeo.com/66465915).